SeqOIA-IT/sake_request/docs/usage.md

 ```

 `sake_db` object store:

-- path usefull for sake request
+- path use for sake request
 - on which preindication your request are run
 - number of thread could be use, by default it's set to value return by [`os.cpu_count()`](https://docs.python.org/3/library/os.html#os.cpu_count)
 - if you want activate [tqdm](https://tqdm.github.io/) or not, by default not